 "Jon is a leading voice on this topic, and I enjoyed his presentation." - Arnold (Basking Ridge, NJ)

-Car dealerships may have a reputation for hiring slick talkers, but they’re no match for a knowledgeable attorney.
-Having a full understanding of state laws and the basis for liability can help an attorney identify deceptive practices in purchasing a vehicle.
+Car dealerships may have a reputation for hiring slick talkers, but they no match for a knowledgeable adversary with an understanding of state laws and the basis for liability can help an attorney identify deceptive practices in purchasing a vehicle.